 Interim Injunction (Preliminary Injunction): The IP right owner may seek an interim injunction to prevent the alleged infringer from infringing, or continuing to infringe, the IP right in question during the proceedings.
-Interim injunctions may be secured on an emergency basis, as an ex partes application.
+Interim injunctions may be secured on an emergency basis, pursuant to an ex parte application.
 Interim injunction proceedings can be quick and cost efficient, particularly in trade mark cases.
-Because of issues of construction and validity, interim injunctions can be hard to obtain in patent cases, except where the infringing product is a generic medicine, which will necessarily infringe a patent for the original product.
-Interim injunctions in appropriate cases can be granted within days, or sometimes hours.
-However, an alleged infringer may appeal against the grant of an interim injunction.

 In considering whether to grant an interim injunction, the court will consider whether there is a serious question to be tried, whether the balance of convenience lies in favour of granting, or not granting, the injunction, and whether granting an injunction best preserves the status quo.
 This will also involve consideration of whether damages would be adequate compensation for each of the parties if the interim injunction were wrongly granted or refused.
 The IP right owner will be required to give a cross-undertaking in damages, to undertake to pay the alleged infringer damages in the event that the interim injunction is wrongly granted (i.e. if the court ultimately determines that the IP right was not valid or not infringed).